-&lt;sup>1 It is for the linked school to decide whether to give priority to our pupils in its admissions policy.
-That can change from one year to the next, following public consultation.
+&lt;sup>2 The receiving school is responsible for naming 'linked' or 'feeder' schools in its own admissions policy.
+This can change from one year to the next.

-&lt;sup>2 For Devon-resident children.
-Where the school is further than a walking distance of 2 miles.
-See the Education Transport Policy for full details.
+&lt;sup>3 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 2 miles.
+See Devon's Education Transport Policy for full details or eligibility to school transport.